-The energy bill can be a nightmare for anybody, but it can affect older people even more.
-We’ve seen too many examples in the news where older people are being forced to choose between keeping warm and eating, due to the rising cost of energy bills.
+With energy bills on the rise, they can be a nightmare for anybody, but it can affect older people even more.
+We've seen too many examples in the news where older people are being forced to choose between keeping warm and eating, due to the rising cost of energy bills.

-In fact, new research released this winter revealed that more than a million older people feared that they would not be able to pay their energy bills during the cold months.
-The average energy bill is set to decrease by £75 from £1,179 in 2019 they are still a large proportion of peoples yearly spend.
+In fact, new research released this winter revealed that more than a million older people feared that they would not be able to pay their energy bills during the cold months and although the average energy bill is set to decrease by £75 from £1,179 in 2019 they are still a large proportion of peoples yearly spend.

-In the study, reported on The independent, almost two-fifths of the 2,031 people aged over 65 involved said they would ration their energy usage over the winter because of increasing costs.
+In one study, reported by The independent, almost two-fifths of the 2,031 people aged over 65 involved said they would ration their energy usage over the winter because of the costs.
 Other statistics taken from the new research include:

 - 88% said that they believe the cost of energy presents a real health threat to older people living in the UK.

 - More than half said they did not think an energy price cap planned by the Prime Minister will help them reduce their bills.
 A further 36% did not even know about this plan.

 - Nearly half of over-65s said they would have to dip into their savings or use credit if energy companies increase prices.

 - 37% believed that would need to cut down on expenditure in order to make ends meet.